Meet Ghosson

 especially in business, and turning that into consistent growth.

-• Social Wealth (Status) – Becoming a respected leader with real
+• Social Wealth (Status) – Becoming a respected leader with real influence.

-• Time Wealth (Freedom) – Designing a career and life that work
+• Time Wealth (Freedom) – Designing a career and life that work for you, not the other way around.

 • Physical Wealth (Health) – Taking care of your body so you